alexboia/LVD-FluentUi-PasswordRecoveryBox/README.md

 The `demo` directory contains [a compiled and ready-to-run example](https://github.com/alexboia/LVD-FluentUi-PasswordRecoveryBox/tree/main/demo).
 Just open up the `index.html` file.

+- For step 1, use `test@email.com` to advance to next step.
+Any other value will display an error message.
+- On the second step, enter any password you like.

 ## Basic Usage
 <a name="c-basic-usage"></a>